OmkarRevadkar/Logistic-Regression-on-Credit-Risk-Data/README.md

 Logistic Regression is a supervised learning model.
 It uses classification algorithm where our target variable is in classes or categories.
 Sampling is possible and we have performed it on Credit Risk Dataset.
-Finally, we have also removed outliers to the best possible extent.

 Following steps are involved: